Image Credit: Leonid Ikan/Shutterstock.com

 Non-linear laser techniques are more specialist, as they employ high laser powers, and they include polarization spectroscopy (PS), laser-induced grating spectroscopy (LIGS) and coherent anti-Stokes Raman scattering (CARS).
 Non-linear techniques all use four-wave mixing processes in connection with non-linear interactions between matter and light.

-The key advantages of using non-linear laser methods are a high sensitivity, and a high temporal and spatial resolution.
+The key advantages of using non-linear laser methods are high sensitivity and a high temporal and spatial resolution.
 Even though these benefits come at a price, non-linear methods are more difficult to set up and need more complex data analysis.

 Using Polarization Spectroscopy for Combustion Analysis